martinsumner/leveled/docs/ANTI_ENTROPY.md

 ### Proposed Leveled AAE

 The first stage in considering an alternative approach to anti-entropy, was to question the necessity of having a dedicated AAE database that needs to reflect all key changes in the actual vnode store.
-A separate store can have features such as being sorted by segment ID that make that store easier to scan for rebuilds of the tree: hence avoiding the three main costs with scanning over the primary database:
+This separate store is currently necessary as the hashtree needs a store sorted by segment ID that make that store easier to scan for rebuilds of the tree, hence avoiding the three main costs with scanning over the primary database:

 - the impact on the page cache as all keys and values have to be read from disk, including not-recently used values;